conarwelsh/nettuts-laravel4-and-backbone/README.md

 ));
 ```

 Replace "your-machine-name" with whatever the hostname for your machine is.
-If you are unsure of what your exact machine name is, you can just type `hostname` at the command prompt (on Mac or Linux), whatever it returns is the value that belongs in this setting.
+If you are unsure of what your exact machine name is, you can just type `hostname` at the command prompt (on Mac or Linux), whatever it prints is the value that belongs in this setting.

 We want our views to be able to be served to our client from a web request.
-Currently, our views are stored outside our `public` folder, which would mean that they are not publicly accessible.
+Currently, our views are stored outside our `public` folder, which would mean that they are *not* publicly accessible.
 Luckily Laravel makes it very easy to move, or add other view folders.
-Open up app/config/view.php and change the `paths` setting to point to our public folder.
+Open up `app/config/view.php` and change the `paths` setting to point to our public folder.
 This setting works like the PHP native include path, it will check in each folder until it finds a matching view file, so feel free to add several here:

+***

+**app/config/view.php**

 ```php
 'paths' => array(__DIR__.'/../../public/views'),